 What’s your best memory?

 The graduation ceremony without a doubt!
-Yes, even though my studies were interspersed with many wonderful experiences, this day will remain THE most memorable moment of my time at Excelia Group.
+Yes, even though my studies were interspersed with many wonderful experiences, this day will remain THE most memorable moment of my time at Excelia.
 I am very proud to have succeeded, especially as I had never for one moment imagined studying at a Business School after finishing High School.